talkee-C241-PS12/machine-learning/README.md

 ## Usage

 1. **Dataset Creation:**
-   - Create and preprocess the dataset in the `dataset-create.ipynb` notebook using MediaPipe and OpenCV libraries.
+   - Create and preprocess the time series dataset in the `dataset-create.ipynb` notebook
+   - Record MP4 video using OpenCV library and integrate with MediaPipe to detect left & right hand landmark
+   - Extract each sequences (videos) into 30 frame
+   - Extract right & left hand landmark keypoints for each frame, store it as numpy, and save into 30 file .npy

-   - We have already created our time series dataset consists of 33 classes (26 alphabets and 7 introduction words), where each class contains 100 sequences or videos.
-Each sequence consists of 30 frames.
+   We have already created a time series dataset with 33 classes (26 alphabets and 7 introduction words).
+Each class contains 100 sequences (videos), with each sequence consisting of 30 frames and saved keypoint landmarks in 30 `.npy` files.
 You can find our dataset on Kaggle [here](https://www.kaggle.com/datasets/niputukarismadewi/talkee-bisindo-sign-language-dataset).

 2. **Train Models:**
-   - Use the notebooks in the `train-code-final-dataset/` directory to train models with ddifferent architectures (GRU, LSTM, ConvLSTM) using the TensorFlow library.
+   - Use the notebooks in the `train-code-final-dataset/` directory to train models with different architectures (GRU, LSTM, ConvLSTM) using the TensorFlow library.
+   - Each notebook includes a summary of the details model architecture layers.
    - We experimented with three different architectures to identify the model with the best performance.
    - After training, the generated models are saved in the `model-final-dataset/` directory in `.h5` format.